detule/odbc-cli/README.md

 * else, if the platform is `Windows`, then in `os.getenv("USERPROFILE") + "\\AppData\\Local\\dbcli\\odbcli\\"`
 * Otherwise in `~/.config/odbcli/`

-TODO: Document the options here in the readme.
+TODO: Document the options here in the README.

 ## Supported DBMS